 Demat Account Glossary

 Central Depository or CD is a central agency that maintains all the information associated with Demat accounts opened with DPs around the country.
-India’s CDs include NSDL (National Services Depository Limited) and CDSL (Central Depository Services Limited).
+India’s CDs include NSDL (National Securities Depository Limited) and CDSL (Central Depository Services Limited).

-To be able to buy or sell electronic security, you need to have a trading account as already discussed.
+Transaction Identification: To be able to buy or sell electronic security, you need to have a trading account as already discussed.
 It is as important as opening a Demat account.
 Every trading account comes with a unique ID that is used for all the investment transaction.
 It is called Transaction Identification.

 If you own different portfolios of any particular company and wish to consolidate them into a single portfolio, you can get it done by forwarding the physical certificates to the RSTA of that company along with a letter with your signature.